-Miserably, Harry dressed in his magically mended clothes, and gathered up his pyjamas, the remaining boxes of candy, and -- most precious to him -- the book of wizarding pictures of his parents from Hagrid.
+Miserably, Harry dressed in his mended clothes and gathered up his pyjamas, the remaining boxes of candy, and – most precious to him – the photo album of his parents from Hagrid.
 He looked at the first picture, the one of his parents holding him as a baby between them, and tried to imagine the kind-eyed man that was his father casting a hex on Snape.
-Suddenly, he didn't want to look at the pictures anymore.
-But he knew that there was even more reason to see Snape now, than when he'd first asked Madam Pomfrey to release him early from the hospital ward.
+He suddenly didn't want to look at the pictures anymore, but he knew that there was even more reason to see Snape now than when he'd first asked Madam Pomfrey to release him early from the hospital ward.

 Apparently Snape was packing for the summer holidays, for he had several books in his hands and a small carpet bag on his desk, which he was peering into at the moment Harry walked in.
 When he looked up and saw who his visitor was, however, he froze as though Petrified.

-"Potter," he finally said, so surprised that he forgot to pronounce it with the usual sneer.
+"Potter," he said, so surprised that he forgot to pronounce it with the usual sneer.

 The jet-black eyes were staring so intently at him that he couldn't think of anything more to say.
 After a moment in which time seemed to stand still, the older man's lips moved.